-1. All allegations which appear to meet the above reporting criteria are to be reported straight away to the 'case manager' who is the Head and/or the Executive Head, where applicable.
-Where the Head or the Executive Head, where applicable is absent or is the subject of the allegation or concern, reports should be made to Chair of the LGB and Head of Safeguarding.
-Where the Head or the Executive Head, where applicable is the subject of the allegation or concern, the Head or the Executive Head, where applicable must not be informed of the allegation prior to contact with Chair of the LGB, Head of Safeguarding and LADO, and if appropriate, children's social care and the police.
+1. All allegations which appear to meet the above reporting criteria are to be reported straight away to the 'case manager' who is the Head.
+Where the Head is absent or is the subject of the allegation or concern, reports should be made to Chair of the LGB and Head of Safeguarding.
+Where the Head is the subject of the allegation or concern, the Head must not be informed of the allegation prior to contact with Chair of the LGB, Head of Safeguarding and LADO, and if appropriate, children's social care and the police.